s-holst/kyupi/README.md

    failures, follow the hints in the output to resolve them.
 If you have imported the project into Eclipse, run all JUnit tests from there as well.

-4. Look at the classes in package org.kyupi.apps for usage examples.
-Start experimenting with the existing Apps and try to write your own.
+4. Take a look at org/kyupi/misc/KyupiApp.java to learn how to make your first Kyupi application.
 All public APIs include JavaDoc comments and the JUnit tests also serve as programmatic behavioral description of the APIs.

 5. We'd love to hear your feedback: info@kyupi.org